Full Name: Edward John Frank Howe

 January 2011 would then see Burnley come calling for the impressive young coach with the Clarets poaching Howe.
 But his time at Turf Moor only lasted 18 months before Howe and assistant coach Jason Tindall re-joined Bournemouth.
 He would then lead the club to promotion from League One.

-Eddie Howe had a dream on minus-17 at AFC Bournemouth
+Eddie Howe had a dream on -17 points at AFC Bournemouth

 It took Howe and Bournemouth just two seasons in the Championship before the Cherries won the second-tier title.
 The club’s first time in the Premier League marked a seismic point in their journey back from the brink of collapse, having required bucket collections to avoid going bust back in 1997.

-Financial problems had continued to plague the club before Howe took over with Bournemouth put into administration in February 2008.
-The Cherries also accepted a 17-point deduction and to play in League Two for 2008/09.
-But Howe had a dream and he guided the Cherries to the top-flight.
+Financial problems had continued to plague the club before Howe took over with Bournemouth going into administration in February 2008.
+The Cherries also received a 17-point deduction in League Two for the 2008/09.
+But through all of this, Howe still had a dream of guiding the club to the Premier League.

-Howe ultimately called time on his spell as manager of Bournemouth in August 2020 after enduring relegation to the Championship.
+The now Newcastle United manager ultimately called time on his spell as manager of Bournemouth in August 2020 after suffering relegation to the Championship.
 The Cherries took it to the final day of the campaign before losing at Everton.
 But only VAR not denying a goal against Aston Villa saw the Villans pip them by one point.

 Eddie Howe’s coaching career